 Available data from the HVA is not readily useable in practical applications.
 Future studying that are to be conducted should take into consideration the user friendliness of the end product.
-Core indicator 2 Systems are in place to monitor, archive and disseminate data on key hazards and vulnerabilities Level of Progress achieved:
+Priority for action 2: Core indicator 2 Systems are in place to monitor, archive and disseminate data on key hazards and vulnerabilities Level of Progress achieved:

-1: Minor progress with few signs of forward action in plans or policy Are disaster losses systematically reported, monitored and analysed?
-No Means of verification:
+1: Minor progress with few signs of forward action in plans or policy Means of verification:

+- Are disaster losses systematically reported, monitored and analysed?
+No

-No: Disaster loss database
+- No: Disaster loss database

 No: Reports generated and used in planning

 Description: